How-tos Overview

 Simulation sim = /* get the running Simulation instance. */ long stopTime = sim.Now + 1000L; Task stopTask = new React.Tasking.StopSimulation(sim); stopTask.Activate(stopTime);

-simply invoke its Cancel()
+To cancel stopTask simply invoke its Cancel()

 method prior to its execution.